Fchery87/spec-driven/README.md

 ### Artifact Versioning

-All project artifacts are stored as human-readable files:
+All project artifacts are stored in Cloudflare R2 (with database indexing):

 ```
 /projects/{slug}/specs/